meicale/Interception-Tools/README.md

 -i …`) from device jobs would create a race condition of multiple job instances competing for the same events of a given muxer.
-That's why, here, device jobs solely write to muxers (`mux -o`), which is fine for muxing the events of all matching devices into a single stream, but muxer reading only happens in standalone jobs, for which there's only one instance running for its consumption.
+That's why, here, device jobs solely write to muxers (`mux -o`), which is fine for muxing the events of all matching devices into a single stream, but the reading of a muxer only happens in standalone jobs, for which there's only one instance running for its consumption.
 Also, muxer writing doesn't implicate in any problem in case the device disconnects and its job gets dropped.
 Dropping a pipeline in reading state ends up leading to muxer corruption, while standalone jobs only finish